briangunzenhauser/briangunzenhauser.com/posts/moving-my-site-to-eleventy.md

 ## Developing with Eleventy is FUN

 Strangely, I was a little overwhelmed by the simplicity of Eleventy.
 All of the build tools that I'm accustomed to getting in newer frameworks like Gatsby or Next aren't built-in, which means I need to set it up.
 I realized quickly that it is the beauty of Eleventy.
 No more webpack or bloat that I don't need.
-Now I just use a simple Parcel integration and I'm good to go.
+For the moment I've reverted back to vanilla CSS in an effort to reduce layers of complexity until I figure out a smarter and simpler tooling setup.

 I also appreciate that I can use various template types that compile down to HTML.
 My original plan was to use JavaScript as the basis for all of my templates so that I could push myself with some newer JavaScript ES6+ features, but I eventually simplified the process to using Nunjucks for page templates and markdown for blog posts so that I could launch the site more quickly.
 Moving to JavaScript templates can be a later phase of the project.